idrp-stablecoin/idrp-contracts/docs/bussiness-proccess/SMART_CONTRACT_BUSSINESS_PROCESS.md

 #### Detailed Minting Process:
 1. User logs into the platform and requests to mint IDRP tokens
 2. System verifies user's KYC/KYB status
-3. User initiates bank transfer to the designated IDRP account at BNI
-4. BNI API confirms the transfer receipt to the platform
-5. System performs AML check on the transaction
+3. System performs AML check on the transaction
-6. If AML check passes:
+4. If AML check passes:
+   - App creates transaction record and displays bank transfer instructions
+   - User receives email with transaction details
+   - User makes bank transfer to the designated IDRP account
+   - App notifies Admin of pending transaction
-   - Admin approves minting request
+   - Admin verifies the transfer receipt
-   - Smart contract controller calls mint function
+   - Admin calls `executeOperation` with mint type on the IDRPController
-   - Tokens are minted to user's wallet address
+   - IDRPController mints tokens to user's wallet address
-7. Transaction details are recorded in the database
+5. Transaction details are recorded in the database
-8. User receives notification of completed minting
+6. User receives notification of completed minting

 ### 3.2 Offramp Process (Burning)